valkyrix/Digispark-Reverse-Shell-Win10/README.md

 This script can be easily modified to pop a reverse meterpreter shell instead of netcat.

 link to download netcat has been hardcoded but can be replaced if wanted.
-To do this change the url to a direct download url of nc64.exe.
+To do this change the url to a direct download url of nc64.exe. you can find standalone netcat from here: https://eternallybored.org/misc/netcat/

 This script has been optimised to run on the digisparks limited memory requirements.